 The number one question I hear from parents that want to work with me is, “is this the cry it out method”?
 Surprisingly, many parents believe that any type of sleep training is requiring their child to cry without comfort and thus saying “see you later, figure it out” to their baby when bedtime comes around.
 Although this method does work for some families and arguably, this method may even be effective, it’s not right for many parents out there (in my experience).
+As your local pediatric sleep expert, I’m here to help you find the method that works for you and is within your comfort level.

 A little history on where “cry it out” comes from…..